 Industry and Country Reward scores are weighted and combined to form the Rewards indicator.
-Iran's score of 29.8 remains more favourable than the regional average.
+Iran's score of 22.2 out of 65 is below the regional average, which stands at 25.3 for the quarter.

+Industry Rewards

-Industry Rewards: While Iran has low per capita pharmaceutical consumption in comparison with other markets in the region, the sheer size of its population will continue to stimulate the development of both pharmaceutical values and volumes.
+While Iran has low per capita pharmaceutical consumption in comparison with other markets in the region, the sheer size of its population will continue to stimulate the development of both pharmaceutical values and volumes.
 However, it is susceptible to shocks caused by funding shortfalls, exchange rate fluctuations and other one-off factors, such as natural disasters.
 In addition, the country has little foreign investment in the sector, with the pharmaceutical market further disadvantaged by government cost-containment measures.
 The patchy quality of primary care coverage continues to reduce patients' access to drugs and thus negatively affects the overall drug market's value and volume.

+Country Rewards

-Country Rewards: Iran's score, which measures pensionable population, population growth and urbanisation, is slightly higher than the regional average.
+Iran's score, which measures pensionable population, population growth and urbanisation, is slightly higher than the regional average.
 However, the score masks the prevalence of rural population, despite the fast-growing population numbers.
-Additionally, the country's ratio of pensionable to overall population is lower than in many of its more-developed MEA peers.
+Additionally, the country's ratio of pensionable to overall population is lower than in many of its more-developed Middle East and Africa peers.